 If you're in the mood for sushi, Sake Sushi is your only sit-down option in Black Mountain.
 Don't worry though, it's a great spot to grab a variety of sushi or enjoy some stir fry noodles, located in the Cheshire Village area.

-Black Mountain Fine Dining
+Black Mountain Fine & Upscale Dining

-La Guinguette has some exciting dishes that combine french and latin cuisine for some truly delicious eats.
+La Guinguette has some exciting dishes that combine French and Latin cuisine for some truly delicious eats.
 Come enjoy an empanada, tamale, or savory crepe!

 Que Sera offers an upscale yet casual dining experience in Black Mountain's historic train depot, The Junction.
 Their food includes gourmet southern cuisine.
 You can also try their sister restaurant, located next door, Tayloe's Oyster Bar.